AnthonyDipilato/GhostDetector/README.md

 Full build details can be found at [url]

-Raspberry Pi python code is in the Main directory Arduino EMF sensor code in the Arduino directory.
+Raspberry Pi python code is in the Main directory Arduino EMF sensor code in the EMF directory.

 UI is built on Tkinter library